Mukesh12mandal/AZRAEL-V1.0---Flight-Controller/README.md

 ### 1.1 The Gy-91 (IMU)

 ![Image of Gy-91](images/gy-91.jpg)

 *Figure: GY-91*

 The only IMU that is supported by the AZRAEL.V1.0 software is the Gy-91 (10 dof).
-This is because the AZRAEL.V1.O is expandible without changing the pcb, we will have magnetometer and bmp280 within the same IMU.
-But in this version of AZRAEL.V1.O we will be using only 6 dof to keep it as simple as possible.
+This is because the AZRAEL.V1.0 is expandible without changing the PCB, we will have magnetometer and bmp280 within the same IMU.
+But in this version of AZRAEL.V1.0 we will be using only 6 dof to keep it as simple as possible.

 ### 1.2 The transmitter and receiver